Electric Generation Supplier License Cancellations of Companies with an Expired Financial Security or Insufficient Financial Security Amount

 Failure to file before the financial security's expiration date may cause Commission staff to initiate a formal proceeding that may lead to the following: cancellation of each company's electric supplier license, removal of each company's information from the Commission's website and notification to all electric distribution companies, in which each company is licensed to do business, of the cancellation of the license.

 As of April 16, 2019, each EGS listed in the Supplier Table below has not provided proof to the Commission that it has a bond or other approved security in the amount directed by the Commission, to replace its expired bond.

 Docket Number Company Name Financial Security Expiration Date Commission Approved Amount A-2016-2557226* AGGRESSIVE ENERGY, LLC 4/1/2020 No A-2016-2542085* ATLANTIC ENERGY MD, LLC 4/14/2020 No A-2010-2186267 BRADLEY R. LEWIS 3/22/2019 Yes A-2010-2187969 TEXZON UTILITIES, LTD 4/12/2019 Yes A-2011-2250633* TOMORROW ENERGY CORPORATION 4/2/2020 No A-2017-2633973 TOTAL MARKETING CONCEPTS, INC. 3/30/2019 Yes

 *Taking title to electricity

 Based on the above facts, we tentatively conclude that the EGSs listed in the Supplier Table are not in compliance with 52 Pa.
-Code § 54.40(a) and (d) and therefore it is appropriate to initiate the cancellation process for each EGS license of each company listed in the Supplier Table, without the necessity of a formal complaint, as being in the public interest; Therefore,
+Code § 54.40(a) and (d) and therefore it is appropriate to initiate the cancellation process for the EGS license of each company listed in the Supplier Table, without the necessity of a formal complaint, as being in the public interest; Therefore,

 It Is Ordered That: